jeffskinnerbox/ubuntu-desktop/README.md

 sudo shutdown -h now
 ```

-## Step X: Repackage the VM into a New Vagrant Base Box
+## Step 2: Repackage the VM into a New Vagrant Base Box
 We are going to repackage the server we just created into a new Vagrant Base Box.

 ```bash